ezgibas/ezgi-world/README.md

 hi! this is my website. it's pretty bare-bones right now but hopefully over the upcoming months i will update and work on it and make it super cool.
+It's built with Next.js!